vespa-engine/documentation/documentation/lightgbm.md

 # Save the model
 with open("lightgbm_model.json", "w") as f:
     json.dump(model.dump_model(), f, indent=2)
 ```

 While this particular model isn't doing anything really useful, the output
-file `lightgbm_model.json`, can be imported directly into Vespa.
+file `lightgbm_model.json` can be imported directly into Vespa.

 ## Importing LightGBM models

-To import the LightGBM model into Vespa, add the model file to your
+To import the LightGBM model into Vespa, add the model file to the
-application package under a specific directory named `models`, or a
+application package under a directory named `models`, or a
 subdirectory under `models`.
-For instance, for the above model `lightgbm_model.json`, you
+For instance, for the above model `lightgbm_model.json`,
-would add it to the application package resulting in a directory structure
+add it to the application package resulting in a directory structure like this:
-like this:

 ```
 ├── models